 - As well as being fast, it also supports promises.

 yarn add --dev jest

 Using Mocha, you can test Node.js applications in any browser and with any assertion library, supporting asynchronous testing, test coverage reports, and assertion libraries.

-In addition to being extremely configurable, the software entitles the developer to select which tools they want to use to test their code, while also permitting you to incorporate or out most supporting libraries and tools.
+In addition to being extremely configurable, the Mocha, an React testing library entitles the developer to select which tools they want to use to test their code, while also permitting you to incorporate or out most supporting libraries and tools.

 As with Jest and other frameworks, Mocha can also be combined with Enzyme, Chai, and other libraries for assertions, mocking, and so on when used with React.